Ford Expedition: 2015

 The heavyweight 6,155 lb as tested, 2015 Expedition Platinum with 3.5 liter EcoBoost V6 and selectable automatic full-time ControlTrac four-wheel drive was clocked from 0 to 60 mph in 6.4 seconds.
 The full-size SUV can achieve 100 mph in 18.2 seconds, 110 mph in 24.3 seconds, and is electronically safety-limited to 113 mph.
-Expedition has a near perfect 50:50 front:rear balanced weight distribution and center of gravity positioned at 28.5 inches.
+Expedition has a near 50:50 front:rear weight distribution and center of gravity positioned at 28.5 inches.

 Expedition Platinum averaged 39.2 mph in a 610 ft slalom run and pulled 0.78g in roadholding skidpad testing.
 High speed emergency braking from 70 to 0 mph was completed in 170 ft.
 In comparison, the Expedition's main rival took a full 10 ft longer, completing the same emergency brake test in 180 ft.

 2016

 For the 2016 model year, most of the features that were introduced from 2015 were carried over.
 However, the Expedition began adding Ford's upgraded enhanced SYNC 3 to its trims, as an optional feature on the XLT and standard on Limited, King Ranch and Platinum.
 The Limited added Sony's Premium Audio System as a standard.